tc-imba/VG100-elm-website/markdown/home/index.md

 <div class="manager-container">
     <img src="./SilverFocsManagement-8.png" alt="Donnell Benitez Photo" title="Donnell Benitez Photo" />
     <div>
-        <u>Responsibility:</u> Make high-level decisions about policy and strategy, develop and implement operational policies and a strategic plan, oversee the company’s fiscal activity, including budgeting, reporting, and auditing.<br><br>
+        <u>Responsibility:</u> Make high-level decisions about policy and strategy, develop and implement operational policies and a strategic plan, oversee the company’s fiscal activity, including budgeting, reporting, and auditing.<br>
-        <u>Warning:</u> as a CEO of the whole company, shall only be contacted if it is needed.
+        <u>Warning:</u> as a CEO of the whole company, shall only be contacted if it is needed.<br><br>
    </div>
 </div>

+## Source Code

+The source code of this website is released on https://github.com/tc-imba/VG100-elm-website.

+The frontend is built by pure Elm with [create-elm-app](https://github.com/halfzebra/create-elm-app), and the backend is built by Python with [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [celery](https://docs.celeryproject.org/en/stable/).

 ## License